 Additionally, regular stretching is a great complement to your movement practice to keep your joints moving well.
 The great news is that the ability to keep your bones strong is possible with a little hard work.
 To help you make exercise a regular part of your week, it is important to find classes and teachers you enjoy spending time with.

 Diana hosts a variety of bone-safe workshops on Boomerang.
-Get started by signing up for some of her upcoming workshops in November: Pilates for Bones, Osteofit, Barre for Bones, and Movement for Fall Prevention.
+Get started by signing up for some of her upcoming workshops which can be found here.

 Stay healthy with Boomerang workshops

 Reinforce bone health with Boomerang.
 Our online fitness workshops offer modified exercises, workshops, and classes to protect and build up your bone strength.
 Try chair pilates, slow yoga, or stability ball sculpting.
-Enjoy an osteofit class and build muscle without impact.
+Enjoy an Osteofit class and build muscle without impact.
 This class is specialized to protect fragile bones (for those with osteoporosis) and to reinforce bone strength in those wanting to prevent injury.
-With Boomerang, older adults can register for over 250+ online workshops a month in areas of their interest.
+With Boomerang, older adults can register for online workshops in areas of their interest.
 Our online workshops are led by passionate instructors to help you explore your interests.